masonj188/proj2/README.md

 # Dungeons & Deadlines

 A mediocre dungeon crawling experience that allows players to explore the exciting world of text-based adventure!
+Look at all the fun you can have with 1180 lines of mediocre C code!

 ## Compiling the Game
 Compiling the game does require the OpenSSL development packages to be installed.
 To compile the game, you need to compile the game and the server separately.
 Use `gcc main.c aes.c -o game -lcrypto` to compile the neccessary files for the game and produce the `game` binary.
 To compile the server, `cd` into `server/` and run `gcc main.c -o server` to produce the `server` binary.